cloudcake/laravel-shovel/docs/README.md

 }
 ```

-Of course you may also provide a custom error message without providing a error code which will fall back to the default '422':
+Of course you may also provide a custom error message without providing an error code which will fall back to the default '422':

 ```php
 response()->shovel()->withError('Some error was encountered');